The modern training dilemma

 Have you ever heard of the 70:20:10 model?

-However, in most circumstances, face-to-face CPD can also be significantly impacted by the rise in operational demands.
-Releasing staff from frontline or time-sensitive responsibilities can often be challenging, particularly in high-pressure environments and industry demands.
-As a result, attendance may be inconsistent, learning time may be reduced, or development activities may be postponed altogether.
-This can limit the overall effectiveness of CPD unless organisations actively protect time and prioritise learning alongside operational performance.
+However, in many cases, face-to-face CPD is also affected by increasing operational demands.
+Releasing staff from frontline or time-sensitive roles can be particularly challenging, especially in high-pressure environments.
+As a result, attendance may become inconsistent, allocated learning time may be reduced, and development activities may be postponed altogether.
+This, in turn, can limit the overall effectiveness of CPD unless organisations actively protect dedicated learning time.
+Therefore, it is essential that employers prioritise professional development alongside operational performance to ensure ongoing workforce capability and service quality.

 Hybrid learning combines face-to-face and online approaches to create a more flexible and balanced development experience.
-It allows members of staff and individuals to benefit from the structure and interaction of in-person sessions while also accessing digital resources at their own pace.
-This model has the potential to improve accessibility, particularly for geographically dispersed teams or those managing operational pressures.
-Hybrid learning also has the ability to support different learning preferences, blending collaborative discussion with independent reflection.
-When designed effectively, it offers a practical solution for organisations seeking to maintain high-quality CPD while adapting to modern workplace demands.
+In doing so, it enables staff and individuals to benefit from the structure, interaction, and immediacy of in-person sessions, while also accessing digital resources at their own pace.
+As a result, this model improves accessibility, particularly for geographically dispersed teams or those managing operational pressures.
+Furthermore, hybrid learning supports a range of learning preferences by blending collaborative discussion with independent reflection.
+When designed effectively, it offers a practical solution for organisations aiming to maintain high-quality CPD while adapting to modern workplace demands.

 In conclusion:

-CPD is essential for modern career development, and both online and practical training play valuable roles.
-As indicated online training offers flexibility, accessibility, and strong knowledge outcomes, while practical training provides superior hands-on skill development and engagement.
+CPD is essential for modern career development, and both online and practical training play important roles in supporting professional growth.
+As previously discussed, online training offers flexibility, accessibility, and strong knowledge-based outcomes.
+In contrast, practical training provides more effective hands-on skill development and higher levels of engagement.
+Therefore, a balanced approach that incorporates both methods can offer the most comprehensive and effective learning experience.

 For most professionals, especially those pursuing long-term career growth, a blended approach combining online theory and practical application provides the most effective learning experience.